 - Raspberry leaf (Rubus idaeus): Raspberry leaf works to tone the uterine muscles.
 One of the best herbs for uterine health.

-Evening Primrose Oil (Oenothera biennis): High levels of LA and GLAs in Evening Primrose Oil have a direct effect on uterine cells.
-These contract and relax smooth muscle tissue.
+- Evening Primrose Oil (Oenothera biennis): High levels of LA and GLAs in Evening Primrose Oil have a direct effect on uterine cells.
+These essential fatty acids contract and relax smooth muscle tissue.
 This action on the uterus is toning for the uterine muscles.

-Motherwort aerial parts (Leonurus cardiaca): Motherwort has been found to mildly stimulate the uterus, while also aiding the uterus to work efficiently.
+- Motherwort aerial parts (Leonurus cardiaca): Motherwort has been found to mildly stimulate the uterus, while also aiding the uterus to work efficiently.
+Red

-A uterus with a thin endometrium is already, or may over time become weak.
+- Self Fertility Massage: A uterus with a thin endometrium is already, or may over time, become weak.
 External stimulation through massage can help to “awaken” the uterus once again.
 Massage enhances circulation to the reproductive organs, strengthens the muscles of the uterus, promotes proper function of the hormonal feedback loop, and supports detoxification of the reproductive organs.
-Self Fertility Massage can also aid in break-down and healing of scar tissue damage to the reproductive organs.
+Self Fertility Massage can also aid in breakdown and healing of scar tissue damage to the reproductive organs.

-Castor oil packs stimulate 3 important parts of the body: lymphatic and circulatory systems and the liver.
+- Castor Oil Packs: Castor oil packs stimulate 3 important parts of the body: lymphatic and circulatory systems and the liver.
 The stimulation of these body systems aids the body in healing the organs and tissues beneath where the castor oil pack is applied.
-The castor oil pack supports hormonal balance, detoxification of the reproductive organs, breakdown and removal of scar tissue, while promoting essential blood flow directly to the uterus.
+The castor oil pack supports hormonal balance, detoxification of the reproductive organs, and breakdown and removal of scar tissue, while promoting essential blood flow directly to the uterus.

 What About Scar Tissue Damage?